Manuel Antonio de Varona

-Manuel Antonio de Varona y Loredo (November 25, 1908 in Camagüey, Cuba – October 29, 1992 in Miami, Florida, United States) was a Cuban lawyer and politician.
+Manuel Antonio de Varona y Loredo (November 25, 1908 – October 29, 1992) was a Cuban lawyer and politician.

 Career

 Varona is 7th Prime Minister of Cuba in 1948–1950, and served as president of the Cuban Senate from 1950 to 1952.
 In 1960, Varona went into exile after denouncing Castro's communist regime.
 He was a member of the exile coalition Cuban Revolutionary Council (1961–1964).

 He had three children: Carlos de Varona Segura who participated in the April 17th Bay of Pigs Invasion, Emelina Ivette, and Ivonne de Varona Ruisanchez.

 He wrote El drama de Cuba ante América (1960, Mexico City, Centro de Información Democrática de América).

 He is buried at Flagler Memorial Park in Miami, Florida.

 Work for the CIA

 During Varona's exile in Miami, the CIA supported his operational planning for the Bay of Pigs Invasion.
-They provided pills laced with botulinum toxin to affect the assassination of Fidel Castro.
+They provided pills laced with botulinum toxin to effect the assassination of Fidel Castro.
 The pills were never used, because Castro had stopped visiting the restaurant where an anti-Castro worker intended to use them.

 A transcript declassified in 2021 of a 1975 Church Committee hearing detailed the covert CIA operation to assassinate Castro:

 Mr. Breckinridge: Just before the first phase ended, Roselli, through Trafficante, was introduced to another Cuban exile leader in Miami by the name of Anthony Varona.
 Again, his name is a sensitive matter.